dodo920306/bisce/README.md

 * Dockerize the frontend and backend

+* Debug

-* Debug the frontend and backend
+* Make the whole thing secure

 * Add hyperledger explorer